 However, knowing the basics of eLearning course development is key, especially if you want to create lessons and modules that allow students to not only acquire information, but retain it for future use (which is the goal of any educational endeavor).

-In this guide, we’ll walk you through how to develop an eLearning course in your LMS, so that you can design and implement courses that are easy to maintain, easy to use and, above all else, provide the learner with resources and information that will help them to achieve their professional and/or educational goals.
+In this guide, we’ll walk you through how to create online courses in your LMS, so that you can design and deliver training that’s easy to maintain, and, above all else, provide the learner with resources and information that will help them to achieve their professional and/or educational goals.

 1. Determine your audience and key objectives of the course.